EmilHvitfeldt/smltar/docs/07_ml_classification.md

 The best ROC AUC is nearly identical; the best ROC AUC for the non-sparse tuned lasso model in Section \@ref(tunelasso) was 0.953.
 The best regularization parameter (`penalty`) is a little different (the best value in Section \@ref(tunelasso) was 0.00036) but we used a different grid so didn't try out exactly the same values.
 We ended up with nearly the same performance and best tuned model.

-Importantly, this tuning also took a bit less time to complete.
+Importantly, this tuning also took a bit less time to complete.\index{computational speed}

-- The _preprocessing_ was not much faster, because tokenization and computing tf-idf take a long time.
+- The _preprocessing_\index{preprocessing} was not much faster, because tokenization and computing tf-idf take a long time.\index{tf-idf}

-- The _model fitting_ was much faster, because for highly sparse data, this implementation of regularized regression is much faster for sparse matrix input than any dense input.
+- The _model fitting_ was much faster, because for highly sparse data, this implementation of regularized regression is much faster for sparse matrix\index{matrix!sparse} input than any dense input.

 Overall, the whole tuning workflow is about 10% faster using the sparse preprocessing blueprint.
 Depending on how computationally expensive your preprocessing is relative to your model and how sparse your data is, you may expect to see larger (or smaller) gains from moving to a sparse data representation.